seemskk/Design-for-social-change/README.md

 The 4 week module is a process oriented course that takes through the concept - storyboard - execution - presentation stages.

-<a href="https://github.com/seemskk/Design-for-social-change/issues?q=is%3Aissue+is%3Aclosed" target="_blank" rel="noopener noreferrer">Design For social change course work (2014 - 2018) is archived here.</a>